This component centralizes the configuration of your application, providing simple access and automatic parsing.

 Behind the scenes, there is a class storing the configuration scheme.

-file and this class.
-But it's a small task, plus a tool exist to generate the configuration class from the config.yml
+Here is the only small inconvenient of this configuration management: you have to duplicate the config in both the config.yml file and this class.
+But it's a small task, plus a tool exist to generate the configuration class from the config.yml (we'll talk about this later).

 import fr.zcraft.quartzlib.components.configuration.Configuration;